Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Variational Learning and Inference

 \subsection{Variational Inference and Approximations}

-Let us consider the TGPSSM augmented by sparse inducing points presented in Eq.~(\ref{eq:joint_dist}).
-In Bayesian statistics, a vital object of learning and inference is the model evidence function $p(\vy \vert \btheta)$ \cite{courts2021gaussian}.
-For instance, Bayesian learning typically resorts to maximizing the logarithm of the $p(\vy \vert \btheta)$ w.r.t. the model parameters $\btheta$, which can automatically trade off between data fit and model complexity, in line with Occam’s razor rule \cite{cheng2022rethinking}.
-However, $p(\vy \vert \btheta)$ is obtained by integrating out all the latent variables $\{\vx, \tF, \tU\}$ in the joint distribution (c.f.
-Eq.~(\ref{eq:joint_dist})), which is analytically intractable.
-Thus, the posterior distribution of the latent variables, $p(\vx, \tF, \tU\vert \vy) = \frac{p(\vy, \vx, \tF, \tU)}{p(\vy \vert \btheta)},$ cannot be represented in closed-form, either.
-This intractability issue is addressed in the variational Bayesian methods \cite{theodoridis2020machine} by assuming a variational distribution, $q(\vx, \tF, \tU)$, to approximate the intractable $p(\vx, \tF, \tU\vert \vy)$.
-With the variational distribution, $q(\vx, \tF, \tU)$, it can be shown that the logarithm of the evidence function is lower bounded by the so-called evidence lower bound (ELBO) \cite{cheng2022rethinking},
+Let us take the TGPSSM augmented by the sparse inducing points (see Eq.~(\ref{eq:joint_dist})) as an example.
+In Bayesian statistics, the model evidence $p(\vy \vert \btheta)$ is a fundamental quantity for model selection and comparison \cite{courts2021gaussian}.
+By maximizing the logarithm of $p(\vy \vert \btheta)$ w.r.t. the model parameters $\btheta$, the goodness of data fitting and the model complexity are automatically balanced, in accordance with Occam's razor principle \cite{cheng2022rethinking}.
+However, $p(\vy \vert \btheta)$ is obtained by integrating out all the latent variables $\{\vx, \tF, \tU\}$ in the joint distribution, see Eq.~(\ref{eq:joint_dist}), which is analytically intractable.
+Thus, the posterior distribution of the latent variables, $p(\vx, \tF, \tU\vert \vy) = \frac{p(\vy, \vx, \tF, \tU)}{p(\vy \vert \btheta)},$ cannot be expressed in a closed-form analytical expression, either.
+This intractability issue has been addressed in variational Bayesian methods by adopting a variational distribution \cite{theodoridis2020machine}, $q(\vx, \tF, \tU)$, to approximate the intractable $p(\vx, \tF, \tU\vert \vy)$.
+With the variational distribution $q(\vx, \tF, \tU)$, it can be shown that the logarithm of the evidence function is bounded by the so-called evidence lower bound (ELBO) \cite{cheng2022rethinking}, namely,

-where the ELBO will serve as a surrogate function to be maximized w.r.t. the model parameters and variational distribution, corresponding to the model learning and inference.
-The tightness of the ELBO is determined by the closeness between the variational distribution $q(\vx, \tF, \tU)$ and the posterior $p(\vx, \tF, \tU\vert \vy)$, measured by the Kullback-Leibler (KL) divergence \cite{theodoridis2020machine}, $\operatorname{KL}[ q(\vx, \tF, \tU) \| p(\vx, \tF, \tU\vert \vy) ]$.
+where the ELBO will serve as a surrogate function to be maximized w.r.t. the model parameters $\btheta$ and variational distribution $q(\vx, \tF, \tU)$.
+Maximizing the ELBO w.r.t. the variational distribution $q(\vx, \tF, \tU)$ corresponds to inference, while maximizing it w.r.t. the model parameters $\btheta$ corresponds to learning.